kanzure/nanoengineer/src/README.txt

 Simply run the package installer for your system type to install this version of NanoEngineer-1.

-Note to the Windows XP users who already have a previous version of NanoEngineer-1 installed: If you have a previous version of NanoEngineer-1 currently installed (e.g. Alpha 7) and attempt to install Alpha 8, the installer will state: "Set up will create the program shortcuts in the following start menu folder.
+Note to the Windows XP users who already have a previous version of NanoEngineer-1 installed: If you have a previous version of NanoEngineer-1 currently installed (e.g. Alpha7) and attempt to install Alpha8, the installer will state: "Set up will create the program shortcuts in the following start menu folder.
 To continue, click Next.
 If you would like to select a different folder, click browse"

 The default name it gives is (for example):"NanoEngineer-1 v0.7 (Alpha7)".This is a bug in the Windows installer.
 For now, manually type in "NanoEngineer-1 v0.8 (Alpha8)"